Design

 4. Product batch number

 Every product needs to have some information to add traceability.
-For most FMCG products, a batch number is used.
+For most Fast-Moving Consumer Goods (FMCG) products, a batch number is used.
 In some cases, a serial number is also added.
 These codes make it easier to manage inventory and detect fraudulent products in the market.

 5. Warnings

 The product should contain warnings if any part of it can cause harm to the user.
-For example, liquor packaging comes with a health warning.
+Here are a few examples,

 Bag suffocation warning